jonschoning/cockatrice-theme-modern/readme.md

 More information here https://github.com/Cockatrice/Cockatrice/wiki/Themes#what-is-a-theme

 You'll have to re-start cockatrice after switching to get the icons to load correctly.

+If you choose the HelveticaCondensed release, see above for installing the font.

 ## Sounds